ntedgi/reactgular/README.md

-## Just wan to Save this BuzzWord it will probebley raised someday
+## Just want to Save this BuzzWord it will probebley raised someday .
+## so i want to be the first

+thanks Havatz

 You can use the [editor on GitHub](https://github.com/ntedgi/reactgular/edit/master/README.md) to maintain and preview the content for your website in Markdown files.